-In our "plain" installation, Grafana is deployed with no predefined dashboards.
+In our installation so far, Grafana is deployed with no predefined dashboards.

-You can port-forward:
+To open Grafana, you can port-forward the grafana service:

-kubectl port-forward svc/prometheus-community-grafana 3000:80

-And access Grafana locally at http://localhost:3000/ providing the credentials admin as username, prom-operator as password (defined in kube-stack-config.yaml).
+kubectl port-forward svc/prometheus-community-grafana 3000:80 and access Grafana locally at http://localhost:3000/ providing the credentials admin as username, prom-operator as password (defined in kube-stack-config.yaml).

-EDB Postgres for Kubernetes provides a default dashboard for Grafana as part of the official Helm chart.
-You can also download the grafana-dashboard.json file and manually importing it via the GUI.
+EDB Postgres for Kubernetes provides a default dashboard for Grafana in the dedicated grafana-dashboards repository.
+You can download the file grafana-dashboard.json and manually import it via the GUI (menu: Dashboards > New > Import).
+You can now click on the EDB Postgres for Kubernetes dashboard just created:

-Some graphs in the previous dashboard make use of metrics that are in alpha stage by the time this was created, like kubelet_volume_stats_available_bytes and kubelet_volume_stats_capacity_bytes producing some graphs to show No data.
+Some graphs in the previous dashboard make use of metrics that are in alpha stage by the time this was created, like kubelet\volume\stats\available\bytes and kubelet\volume\stats\capacity\bytes producing some graphs to show No data.